 The Vanderbilt University Police Department maintains a Daily Crime Log in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Tennessee College and University Security Information Act.
 The crime log is available in two formats.
-Persons may view a copy at our office located at 2800 Vanderbilt Place during normal business hours or online at http://police.vanderbilt.edu.
+Persons may view a copy at our office located at 111 28th Avenue South during normal business hours or online at http://police.vanderbilt.edu/crime-info/daily-crime-log/.